nickd16/Hack-TCNJ-Won-Best-Overall-/README.md

-# Flask Web App featuring Neural Style Transfer and Visualization
+# Flask Web App featuring Neural Style Transfer with Visualization

 This project features neural style transfer made from scratch using VGG19 which we display in a flask web-application.
 I was responsible for implementing neural style transfer while my teammate @cerredz implemented the react.js frontend.
 This project won best overall hack at TCNJ's 2023 hackathon.